Joel80/jsramverk-backend/README.md

 ```

-Alternatively you can install a local MongoDB and connect to it.For more information see: [MongoDB](https://www.mongodb.com/ 'MongoDB')
+Alternatively you can install a local MongoDB and connect to it.
+For more information see: [MongoDB](https://www.mongodb.com/ 'MongoDB')

 ## Routes
 The API provides the following routes: